Wednesday, September 11, 2024

 Behavioral Considerations...

 Hypnotic...
-Neurolinguistic... and Applied Psychoanalytic Concepts/Theories...
+Neurolinguistic... and Psychodynamic Concepts/Theories...

 We analyze and interpret negative postural positioning which will in time drain the human energy system of its constructive and positive attributes, and bring upon... and within an individual... a growing level of internalized stress and unconscious mind/body defeatism which will take on a life of its own... breeding even more stress upon one's external weightbearing and gravitational systems... inhibiting the human condition through both... real and imagined... unconscious actions... upon both mind and body.
 It will after a time become a fixture in how one views oneself and the world.